ShikiSuen/shiki_xf_mods/README.md

+**Be Advised:** I have no relationship with Xen Fun.
+Their webmaster made a fake account misrepresenting my identity on his warez site as his revenge towards my denial to his cooperation request.
+I designate this person as my hostile.
+Stay away from it.

+---

 # shiki_xf_mods
 Shiki Suen's public repository for offering his free XenForo 2 addons and template mods.
 Not all of my works will be posted here.